Do you really know what motivation is?

-This is good news because if you are told “you must make exercise part of your life for ever!” and you hate the thought of exercise!
-You might think you will have to motivate yourself for the rest of your life.
+This is good news because if you are told “you must make exercise part of your life for ever!” and you hate the thought of exercise, you might think that you will have to motivate yourself for the rest of your life!!!
 Not so – once you start to enjoy the habit, it requires almost no motivation at all.

 So if that takes the pressure off, and you know that you will only have to motivate yourself for a short while, what might you change or do that you haven’t done yet because it felt a bit overwhelming?
 If you could introduce just one new habit that you know will (over time) make a difference and move you towards your goal, what will it be?